What is a mobile deposit?

 - Checks that are post-dated (i.e., payable on a date in the future)

-- Checks where Date is indistinguishable or absent
+- Checks where the date is indistinguishable or absent

 - Remotely created checks (a check created by a merchant with a buyer’s checking account number on it, but without the buyer’s original signature)